helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ```

 Your application continues to own the `DataSource`.
 Helidon closes each
-connection that it obtains from the data source.
+connection it obtains from the data source.

 You can instead reference an SQL data source available from the Service
 Registry: